Skip to content

 What is more worrying and more applicable to most people reading this article is the short-term impact of air pollution.
 High concentrations of fine dust and carbon dioxide have decreased cognitive performance and cause drowsiness.
 On the other hand, VOCs can easily lead to headaches, nausea, and loss of coordination.

 Whether outdoors or indoors, air pollution can impact you physically and mentally.
 Therefore, keeping track of pollutants and knowing what we are breathing at any given time is highly beneficial.
-Although air quality monitors aren’t perfect, they are the best tools we currently have available to keep an eye on local air quality levels.
+Although air quality monitors aren’t perfect, they are the best tools currently available to monitor local air quality levels.

 Features to Look For in an Air Quality Monitor